-Supervised clinical experiences, the community health practicum, and the student-run pro bono clinic offer students an opportunity to devise an expanding base of solutions and plans based on realistic cases and clients.
-This integration of clinical observation and extensive classroom experiential learning and experiences in the student-run pro bono clinic strengthens students' analysis and understanding of information.
+Integrated supervised clinical experiences, the community health practices, and the pro bono clinic offer students an opportunity to devise an expanding base of solutions and plans based on realistic case models.
+This integration of clinical observation and extensive classroom experiential learning and discovery learning strengthens students' analysis and understanding of information.

 Students will be exposed to these directed and carefully constructed experiences, which are linked to existing course work throughout the three years of the program.
-These clinical experiences occur throughout the curriculum in addition to the four existing clinical practice courses.
-Clinical practice courses provide part- and full-time experiences in clinical education and internship.
+These clinical experiences will not be in the form of another professional practice course but will provide the link between "thinking like a physical therapist" and regular classroom activities.
+The faculty will provide these well-developed, regular clinical exposures throughout the curriculum in addition to the four existing clinical practice courses.
+Professional practice courses provide partand full-time experiences in graded clinical education and internship.